requests/toolbelt/README.rst

 multipart/form-data Encoder
 ---------------------------

 The main attraction is a streaming multipart form-data object.
-It's API looks
+Its API looks
 like:

 .. code::